idrinth-thalui/core/interactions/idrinthFollowerSceneSerana.md

 S: How would you know?

-I: I've spent a few hundred years locked in service to my bloodmother.
+I: I've spent a few hundred years locked in service to my blood-mother.
 In hindsight it feels like I was locked up as well.

 S: I agreed to this.
 It was important to my mother!